knokko/np-schedulability-analysis/include/reconfiguration/docs.md

 probably an NP-hard problem.
 Instead, I will look for a local minimal number of jobs that need to become pessimistic.
 It will use the following procedure:
 ```
-for each job in the adapted problem:
+for each interesting job in the adapted problem:
   reset its BCET to the original BCET
   if the adapted problem is still schedulable:
     keep the original BCET